A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 \subsubsection{Overview}

 Early traffic prediction is essential for improving the efficiency of transportation systems, helping drivers plan their trips more effectively, and, in the context of cities, preventing urban congestion.
 The advent of smart cities infrastructures and transportation systems has contributed to the collection of rich data from road sensors.
 Making accurate traffic forecasts is challenging, due to constantly changing traffic patterns over time and space, as well as the influence of external factors such as weather conditions and special events.
 Unlike statistical and non-GNN machine learning models, GNNs can be particularly effective for traffic forecasting due to their ability to model complex relationships in spatial and temporal domain.
 The increasing number of papers published each year in this thematic group reflects both the growing research interest in this field and the growing confidence in GNN models.
-The most commonly investigated areas regard urban traffic (approximately 70\% of the papers), especially urban traffic flow and urban traffic speed.
+The most commonly investigated areas regard urban traffic (approximately $1/4$ of the papers), especially urban traffic flow and urban traffic speed.
 Among the journals where the selected papers were published the most common are \giornale{Applied Intelligence} by Springer, \giornale{ACM Transactions on Knowledge Discovery from Data}, both by the Association for Computing Machinery, and \giornale{IEEE Transactions on Intelligent Transportation Systems} by the Institute of Electrical and Electronics Engineers, with 6 out of 66 papers each.
-Most of the corresponding authors are affiliated with Chinese institutions.
+The three conference venues with the highest number of papers are \conferenza{CIKM} with 13 papers, \conferenza{SIGSPATIAL} with 9 papers, and \conferenza{KDD} with 8 papers.